ncbi/vadr/00README.txt

 #
 # To run dnaorg_annotate.pl do:
 #
-perl /panfs/pan1/dnaorg/virseqannot/code/dnaorg_scripts/dnaorg_annotate.pl -c /panfs/pan1/dnaorg/virseqannot/code/dnaorg_scripts/NC_001346.ntlist
+perl /panfs/pan1/dnaorg/virseqannot/code/dnaorg_scripts/dnaorg_annotate.pl -c /panfs/pan1/dnaorg/virseqannot/code/dnaorg_scripts/testfiles/NC_001346.ntlist
-# dnaorg_annotate.pl :: annotate sequences based on a reference annotation
+## dnaorg_annotate.pl :: annotate sequences based on a reference annotation
-# dnaorg 0.19 (Nov 2017)
+## dnaorg 0.19 (Nov 2017)
-# - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+## - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-# date:    Sun Nov  5 20:23:52 2017
+## date:    Tue Nov 28 13:55:49 2017
-#
+##
-# file with list of accessions:        /panfs/pan1/dnaorg/virseqannot/code/dnaorg_scripts/NC_001346.ntlist
+## file with list of accessions:               testfiles/NC_001346.ntlist
-# genome is closed (a.k.a. circular):  yes [-c]
+## genome is closed (a.k.a. circular):         yes [-c]
-# - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+## - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-# Verifying options are consistent with options used for dnaorg_build.pl                ... done.
+## Verifying options are consistent with options used for dnaorg_build.pl                ... done.
 [0.0 seconds]
-# Gathering information on 5 sequences using edirect                                    ... done.
-[7.9 seconds]
+## Gathering information on 5 sequences using edirect                                    ... done.
+[8.2 seconds]
-# Fetching all sequences and processing the reference genome                            ... done.
-[2.1 seconds]
+## Fetching all sequences and processing the reference genome                            ... done.
+[10.9 seconds]
-# Verifying CMs were created for current reference NC_001346                            ... done.
+## Verifying CMs were created for current reference NC_001346                            ... done.
 [0.1 seconds]
-# Running cmscan locally                                                                ... done.
-[71.4 seconds]
+## Running cmscan locally                                                                ... done.
+[41.8 seconds]
-# Parsing cmscan results                                                                ... done.
+## Parsing cmscan results                                                                ... done.
 [0.0 seconds]
-# Calculating predicted feature lengths                                                 ... done.
+## Calculating predicted feature lengths                                                 ... done.
 [0.0 seconds]
-# Fetching cmscan predicted hits into fasta files                                       ... done.
+## Fetching cmscan predicted hits into fasta files                                       ... done.
 [0.0 seconds]
-# Combining predicted exons into CDS                                                    ... done.
-[0.1 seconds]
+## Combining predicted exons into CDS                                                    ... done.
+[0.0 seconds]
-# Combining predicted mature peptides into CDS                                          ... done.
+## Combining predicted mature peptides into CDS                                          ... done.
 [0.0 seconds]
-# Identifying errors associated with incomplete alignment to the model                  ... done.
+## Identifying errors associated with incomplete alignment to the model                  ... done.
 [0.0 seconds]
-# Identifying internal starts/stops in coding sequences                                 ... done.
-[1.6 seconds]
+## Identifying internal starts/stops in coding sequences                                 ... done.
+[1.9 seconds]
-# Correcting homology search stop codon predictions to account for observed stop codons ... done.
+## Correcting homology search stop codon predictions to account for observed stop codons ... done.
 [0.0 seconds]
-# Identifying overlap and adjacency errors                                              ... done.
+## Identifying overlap and adjacency errors                                              ... done.
 [0.0 seconds]
-# Finalizing annotations and validating error combinations                              ... done.
+## Finalizing annotations and validating error combinations                              ... done.
 [0.0 seconds]
-# Fetching corrected matches into fasta files                                           ... done.
+## Fetching corrected matches into fasta files                                           ... done.
 [0.0 seconds]
-# Combining corrected exons into CDS                                                    ... done.
-[0.1 seconds]
+## Combining corrected exons into CDS                                                    ... done.
+[0.0 seconds]
-# Combining corrected mature peptides into CDS                                          ... done.
+## Combining corrected mature peptides into CDS                                          ... done.
 [0.0 seconds]
-# Translating corrected nucleotide features into protein sequences                      ... done.
-[1.4 seconds]
+## Translating corrected nucleotide features into protein sequences                      ... done.
+[2.0 seconds]
-# Generating error code output                                                          ... done.
+## Generating error code output                                                          ... done.
 [0.0 seconds]
-# Generating tabular annotation output                                                  ... done.
+## Generating tabular annotation output                                                  ... done.
 [0.0 seconds]
-#
+##
-# Annotated 5 accessions, 1 (0.2000 fraction) had at least one annotation 'failure', see NC_001346.dnaorg_annotate.tbl for all details.
+## Annotated 5 accessions, 1 (0.2000 fraction) had at least one annotation 'failure', see NC_001346.dnaorg_annotate.tbl for all details.
-# Table below includes counts of error codes
+## Table below includes counts of error codes
-#
+##
-# Explanation of columns:
+## Explanation of columns:
-# "code"       : the error code
+## "code"       : the error code
-# "#tot"       : total number of occurences of code , possibly > 1 for some accessions
+## "#tot"       : total number of occurences of code , possibly > 1 for some accessions
-# "#accn"      : number of accessions with at least 1 occurence of code
+## "#accn"      : number of accessions with at least 1 occurence of code
-# "fraction...": fraction of all 5 accessions with at least 1 occurence of code
+## "fraction...": fraction of all 5 accessions with at least 1 occurence of code
-#
+##
-# Explanation of final two rows beginning with "total" and "any":
+## Explanation of final two rows beginning with "total" and "any":
-#   "total":"#tot"   column is total number of error codes reported
+##   "total":"#tot"   column is total number of error codes reported
-#   "any":"#tot"     column is number of accessions with >= 1 error code
+##   "any":"#tot"     column is number of accessions with >= 1 error code
-#   "any":"fraction" column is fraction of accessions with >= 1 error code
+##   "any":"fraction" column is fraction of accessions with >= 1 error code
-#code   #tot  #accn  fraction-of-all-5-accn
+##code   #tot  #accn  fraction-of-all-5-accn
-#----  -----  -----  ------
+##----  -----  -----  ------
-  ori      0      0  0.0000
+#  ori      0      0  0.0000
-  nop      0      0  0.0000
+#  nop      0      0  0.0000
-  nm3      0      0  0.0000
+#  nm3      0      0  0.0000
-  b5e      0      0  0.0000
+#  b5e      0      0  0.0000
-  b5u      0      0  0.0000
+#  b5u      0      0  0.0000
-  b3e      0      0  0.0000
+#  b3e      0      0  0.0000
-  b3u      0      0  0.0000
+#  b3u      0      0  0.0000
-  olp      0      0  0.0000
+#  olp      0      0  0.0000
-  str      0      0  0.0000
+#  str      0      0  0.0000
-  stp      0      0  0.0000
+#  stp      0      0  0.0000
-  ajb      0      0  0.0000
+#  ajb      0      0  0.0000
-  aja      0      0  0.0000
+#  aja      0      0  0.0000
-  trc      2      2  0.4000
+#  trc      2      2  0.4000
-  ext      0      0  0.0000
+#  ext      0      0  0.0000
-  ntr      0      0  0.0000
+#  ntr      0      0  0.0000
-  nst      0      0  0.0000
+#  nst      0      0  0.0000
-  ost      0      0  0.0000
+#  ost      0      0  0.0000
-  aji      0      0  0.0000
+#  aji      0      0  0.0000
-  int      0      0  0.0000
+#  int      0      0  0.0000
-  inp      0      0  0.0000
+#  inp      0      0  0.0000
-#----  -----  -----  ------
+##----  -----  -----  ------
-total      2      -       -
+#total      2      -       -
-  any      2      -  0.4000
+#  any      2      -  0.4000
-#
+##
-# Output printed to screen saved in:                                            NC_001346.dnaorg_annotate.log
+## Output printed to screen saved in:                                            NC_001346.dnaorg_annotate.log
-# List of executed commands saved in:                                           NC_001346.dnaorg_annotate.cmd
+## List of executed commands saved in:                                           NC_001346.dnaorg_annotate.cmd
-# List and description of all output files saved in:                            NC_001346.dnaorg_annotate.list
+## List and description of all output files saved in:                            NC_001346.dnaorg_annotate.list
-# All annotations in tabular format saved in:                                   NC_001346.dnaorg_annotate.tbl
+## All annotations in tabular format saved in:                                   NC_001346.dnaorg_annotate.tbl
-# Summary of all annotations saved in:                                          NC_001346.dnaorg_annotate.tbl.summary
+## Summary of all annotations saved in:                                          NC_001346.dnaorg_annotate.tbl.summary
-# Annotations for all sequences with >= 1 failure in tabular format saved in:   NC_001346.dnaorg_annotate.fail.tbl
+## Annotations for all sequences with >= 1 failure in tabular format saved in:   NC_001346.dnaorg_annotate.fail.tbl
-# Annotations for all sequences with >= 1 error in tabular format saved in:     NC_001346.dnaorg_annotate.error.tbl
+## Annotations for all sequences with >= 1 error in tabular format saved in:     NC_001346.dnaorg_annotate.error.tbl
-# List of errors, one line per sequence saved in:                               NC_001346.dnaorg_annotate.peraccn.errors
+## List of errors, one line per sequence saved in:                               NC_001346.dnaorg_annotate.peraccn.errors
-# List of errors, one line per error saved in:                                  NC_001346.dnaorg_annotate.all.errors
+## List of errors, one line per error saved in:                                  NC_001346.dnaorg_annotate.all.errors
-# Summary of all errors saved in:                                               NC_001346.dnaorg_annotate.errors.summary
+## Summary of all errors saved in:                                               NC_001346.dnaorg_annotate.errors.summary
-#
+##
-# All output files created in directory ./NC_001346/
+## All output files created in directory ./NC_001346/
-#
+##
-# CPU time:  00:01:24.82
+## CPU time:  00:01:05.12
-#            hh:mm:ss
+##            hh:mm:ss
-#
+##
-# DNAORG-SUCCESS
+## DNAORG-SUCCESS
 ##############
 #
 # The dnaorg_annotate.pl output begins with a description of the many